upwelling-twll/tester_philosophers/README.md

 # Where to Clone the Tester Repository

 Clone the tester's repository into your project directory.
-In other words, the "test" folder should be in the same directory as your ./philosopher program.
+In other words, the "tester_philosopher" folder should be in the same directory as your ./philosopher program.

     |
     |- /philosopher (your project directory)
-        |- /tester (this tester repo)
+        |- /tester_philosopher (this tester repo)
         |- ./philosopher (your executable)